 Other Considerations: Some Nursing Homes do not accept Medicaid as payment, or some may limit the number of beds for this program.
 However, in Ohio most Nursing Homes are dual certified.
 There are adequate Medicaid beds available.
 In order to insure an appropriate facility in the geographic area you require, it may be advisable to pay from the individual’s funds for at least one month.
 In this circumstance, an individual can continue to reside in the same facility.
 Private pay residents may choose to “spend down” assets before becoming eligible for Medicaid in Medicaid certified facilities.
-You may experience a delay in placement if the Nursing Home you choose offers Rehabilitation and is experiencing higher than normal admissions.
+You may experience a delay in placement if the Nursing Home you choose offers Rehabilitation or Memory Care which is not covered by Medicaid and is experiencing higher than normal admissions.

 Other Programs: For low-income persons, in-home nursing care and care in custodial facilities may be paid for under Ohio’s PASSPORT program (1-800-626-7277) and the Optional State Supplement Program respectively.
 There are also beds available under the new Assisted Living Waiver thru Medicaid.
 Medicaid Eligibility is required.
 Ask the Area Agency on Aging in your county about these programs.